What makes a bank the best bank? You know what, I’ll give to you the rankings of the top 10 banks in Nigeria in this post.

-Year 1988 did not go without seeing the establishment and operation of Fidelity bank that was incorporated in the previous year, 1987.
+The year 1988 did not go without seeing the establishment and operation of Fidelity bank that was incorporated in the previous year, 1987.

-In year 2017, it was the 4th best bank in Nigeria retail market sector according to KPMG banking industry customer satisfaction survey.
+In the year 2017, it was the 4th best bank in Nigeria retail market sector according to KPMG banking industry customer satisfaction survey.

 Today, Fidelity is one of the top 10 banks in Nigeria and is chaired by Ernest Ebi.
-The managing director of Fidelity bank is Nnamdi Okonkwo.
+The managing director of Fidelity Bank is Nnamdi Okonkwo.

 FCMB is reputed to be the first of its kind in Nigeria to be founded without government or foreign support.

-In year 2004, it became a public limited liability company and was listed on the Nigerian Stock Exchange.
+In the year 2004, it became a public limited liability company and was listed on the Nigerian Stock Exchange.
 Eight years later, it merged with FinBank.

-FCMB has over 300 branches with presence in Nigeria and the United Kingdom.
+FCMB has over 300 branches with a presence in Nigeria and the United Kingdom.
 It is one of the top 10 banks in Nigeria.